LimaVazEduardo/Curriculum/README.md

 ```

-I hope this description helps you create your own curriculum using Vitae package.
+I hope this tutorial helps you create your own curriculum using Vitae package.

 There are 06 layouts available in Vitae package.
 Choose the one you enjoy most.